neoforged/Documentation/docs/rendering/particles.md

 ```

 :::warning
-Particles whose `SingleQuadParticle.Layer` uses the `TextureAtlas#LOCATION_PARTICLES` must have an associated [particle description][description].
+Particles whose `SingleQuadParticle.Layer` uses `TextureAtlas#LOCATION_PARTICLES` must have an associated [particle description][description].
 Otherwise, the textures required by the particle will not be added to the atlas.
 :::

 ## `ParticleProvider`